 - It combines a chocolate cake + cherry filling + dairy-free whipped cream

-- This is a no butter, no cream, no milk recipe.
+- There is no butter, no cream and no milk!
 All made vegan, eggless and plant-based, but you won't be able to tell!

-- Perfect cake recipe for birthday parties, holiday season (especially for Christmas) or anytime you feel very festive and just want a cake!
+- Perfect cake recipe for birthday parties, the holiday season (especially for Christmas) or any time you feel very festive and just want a cake!
 Just freeze the leftovers for another day.

 - Very creamy and moist cake with dark chocolate flavors

-- Flour: I used all-purpose flour to make it and haven't tried using other flour.
+- Flour: I used all-purpose flour to make it and haven't tried using other flour so I do not recommend swapping for any other kinds.

-- Raw cacao powder: for best flavor and higher content in antioxidants, use the real raw cacao powder and avoid cocoa powder!
-But, if cocoa powder is all you have, that will work too.
+- Raw cacao powder: for best flavor and higher content in antioxidants, use raw cacao powder, but if cocoa powder is all you have, that will work too.

-- Plant-based milk: use your favorite, they should all work fine.
-Aim for an unsweetened milk though.
+- Plant-based milk: use your favorite unsweetened plant milk, they should all work fine.
 I used the plant milk from the brand Not Milk.

 - Lemon juice: combined with the plant-based milk, it acts like a classic buttermilk!